-Nearly one-third of enrolling students are admitted under the Early Action option.
-Students who determine in the fall that Knox is among the colleges to which they will apply can receive an early notification of an admission decision.
-Early Action applications should be mailed by December 1.
-Applicants will be evaluated on the basis of their transcripts through junior year and will be notified of a decision by December 31.
+Early Action applicants are evaluated on the basis of their transcripts through junior year.
 Applicants not admitted in Early Action will automatically be considered for Regular Decision.
-Note: Early Action candidates may apply to other colleges and have until May 1 to make their final college selection.
+Early Action candidates may apply to other colleges and have until May 1 to make a final college selection.